uncouthregions/jonathanpaulmitchell/content/post/disability-and-prosthesis.md

 new milieu.
 Of course, this is already happening everywhere.
 We only need to look for it, and keep bringing it to light.

 [^fn1]: Defenders suggest that this is not so.
-Gerald Moore claims that Stiegler is suggesting that "humanity has no essential basis in biology", and that technics is in principle available to any living being (Moore 2013: 27).
+Gerald Moore claims that Stiegler is suggesting that "humanity has no essential basis in biology", and that technics is in principle available to any living being (2013: 27).
 But this seems just as anthropocentric: if animals could use tools, they would be just like humans.

 [^fn2]: While it is beyond the scope of this paper, contemporary philosophy of biology suggests that Stiegler's adaptationist account is also rather outmoded.
 See, for example, work by Susan Oyama (2000).